Culture: The Best Kept Secrets of the Townships

 The Missisquoi Museum

 Located in the town of Stanbridge East, this museum includes three very interesting buildings for you to discover: Cornell Mill, Hodge’s General store and the twelve-sided Walbridge barn.
 Together, the three establishments hold more than 20,000 objects and archives relating to our pioneers’ lifestyle and the history of Missisquoi County.
-Opening for the 2023 season : May 28.
+The museum opens for spring season.

 The Ulverton Woollen Mills